 Strict Liability: Strict liability is one applicable cause of action under which product liability suits may be pursued.
 Under this theory, the injured party must prove a defect in an automobile exists, and this defect caused their injury.
 If a defect exists, the manufacturer may be liable for any resulting damages, regardless of whether they exercised extreme caution in production.
 Individuals who purchase used cars and are involved in a crash are not eligible to pursue product liability claims.

 Negligence: As with all negligence cases, the injured party must prove that the manufacturer had a duty to sell a safe product to consumers, this duty was breached as a result of knowledge of the defect, and that the product caused the injury.

 Causes of Tampa Auto Accidents

-Morgan & Morgan’s Tampa car accident attorneys handle car accident claims stemming from:
+Morgan & Morgan’s car crash lawyers handle claims stemming from:

 - Distracted driving (texting, putting on makeup, rubbernecking, eating, and failing to pay proper attention to road hazard)

 - Impaired driving (driving under the influence of alcohol, prescription drugs, or narcotics)